-- 15. Conditions (i) to (iii) set out in paragraph 6 might be met directly or indirectly.
-A condition is met indirectly where an individual holds their rights through, for example, another company. - 16.
+- 14. Conditions (i) to (iii) set out in paragraph 5 might be met directly or indirectly.
+A condition is met indirectly where an individual holds their rights through, for example, another company. - 15.
 These conditions may also be met under a number of less typical circumstances.
-For example, where there are agreements between individuals to vote or exercise rights jointly and the total combined value of the shares or rights 25% or more. - 17.
-If a company does not know the identity of its beneficial owners or RLEs, the company must take reasonable steps to identify them on its beneficial ownership register.
-Details of what this might involve are set out in the regulations.
+For example, where there are agreements between individuals to vote or exercise rights jointly and the total combined value of the shares or rights are 25% or more. - 16.
+If a company does not immediately know the identity of its beneficial owners, the Registrar (whose empowered by the engagement agreement with the ordinary companies) or the company (those who have engaged a CSP)must take reasonable steps to identify them for entry on the companies beneficial ownership register.
+Details of what this might involve are set out in the Beneficial